midnightntwrk/midnight-architecture/flowlets/native-tokens/README.md

 ## Minting new tokens

-Allows contracts, and contracts only to mint brand new tokens.
+Allows contracts, and contracts only to mint new tokens.
 The process is as follows:

 ![](./mint/Mint.svg)